zackdove/thesis/readme.md

 # Computer Science Thesis - Zack Dove - University of Bristol

-## Investigating the Viability of Fingerprinting the Toolset Used ToProbe an Operational Technology Network, ProvidingAnother Indicative Vector to Use in Intrusion Detection Systems.
+## Investigating the Viability of Fingerprinting the Toolset Used to Probe an Operational Technology Network, Providing Another Indicative Vector to Use in Intrusion Detection Systems.

 ## Abstract